Vision Systems

 Introduction to Machine Vision in Semiconductor Manufacturing

 Wafer creation, circuit construction, and packaging are three major stages in the fabrication process.
-Once raw materials such as silicon or compounds for the fabrication process have been sourced, gasses like oxygen, nitrogen, and argon, amongst other chemical reactions, are used to create the correct environment that will shape the semiconductor's electrical properties.
+Once raw materials such as silicon or compounds for the fabrication process have been sourced, gases like oxygen, nitrogen, and argon, amongst other chemical reactions, are used to create the correct environment that will shape the semiconductor's electrical properties.

 When manufacturing these chips, all the parts that make up the semiconductor must be properly assessed for factors such as alignment, defects, and traceability.
 Inspection precision is even more critical in modern and sophisticated integrated circuits.
 This is why machine vision applications in semiconductor manufacturing play a key role.

-Importance of Quality Control in Semiconductor Manufacturing
+The Importance of Quality Control in Semiconductor Manufacturing

 To speed up production times, IC manufacturers need systems for alignment, defect, and traceability inspections.
 Three top benefits of machine vision in semiconductor manufacturing include: